lduvvuri/In-Situ-Sampler/README.md

 3. This distilled water cleans the volume chamber and is transferred to the drain chamber (Via.
 Analysis Chamber).
 If the cleaning process is thorough and perfect; the conductivity sensed by the probe will be ‘1023’.
 If the value is below ‘1023’, that means the cleaning process is not thorough.

 Stage 2: - Collection of known amount of water sample.
-1. Depending upon the amount of sample required, the stepper motor rotates the number of steps required to take the sample water in the volume chamber through the piston action (LEAD- SCREW Arrangement).The configuration of stepper motor with the volume chamber is done such that for 4000 steps an approximate volume is 3cc is present in the chamber, which is 1333 steps for 1cc approximately of the sample taken.
+1. Depending upon the amount of sample required, the stepper motor rotates the number of steps required to take the sample water in the volume chamber through the piston action (LEAD - SCREW Arrangement).The configuration of stepper motor with the volume chamber is done such that for 4000 steps an approximate volume is 3cc is present in the chamber, which is 1333 steps for 1cc approximately of the sample taken.
 2. The sample sea water comes in through the Sea water chamber (Sea water valve is opened); the remaining 3 valves are closed.
 3. Thus, now the volume chamber has the programmed amount of water sample.